nelsrotter-netizen/fifa-ranking-model/README.md

-Alternative FIFA Ranking and Prediction Model
+**Alternative FIFA Ranking and Prediction Model
+**
 This repository presents an alternative model to determine FIFA rankings, then uses its capabilities to determine the history of team’s ELOs over time.
 The final capability is the prediction of matches between two teams at any given time.
 The dataset used is a complete history of every recorded FIFA sanctioned game since 1872.
+****It should be noted that I do not condone gambling and find sports betting to be a dangerous phenomenon in our currrent society.
+The point of this model is to see how easily one could find a way to game the system, especially considering that the current FIFA rankings are a significant determining factor in setting prediction markets.

-Research Question:
+**Research Question:
-Is there a better manner for ranking international teams apart from the traditional FIFA ranking system and is it more effective at predicting games than other AI modeling systems?
+**Is there a better manner for ranking international teams apart from the traditional FIFA ranking system and is it more effective at predicting games than other AI modeling systems?

-Data Sources:
+**Data Sources:
-This project sources data from a few different datasets:
+**This project sources data from a few different datasets:
-  1. dataset compiling every FIFA sanctioned match since 1872
+  1. dataset compiling every FIFA sanctioned match since 1872.
+This dataset was pulled from Kaggle but could also be pulled by web-scraping from the FIFA website, where there is a catalogue of every game ever played.
+The primary concern with the dataset is that some of the teams recorded currently do not exist, with some well-known examples being East Germany and Yugoslavia.
+I considered removing those who were not currently recognized, but my own curiosity at seeing historical rankings of defunct countries was too great to take that step.
+Some interesting examples were teams like Catalonia and Yugoslavia that had some high-performing eras.
-  2. second dataset contains games from 2022 WC specifically
+  2. second dataset contains games from 2022 WC specifically.
+I had to go ahead and make a function to determine the winner of each game, which was compared to the predicted results from the updated ELO model.
-  3. third dataset has future games from the 2026 World Cup group stage
+  3. third dataset has future games from the 2026 World Cup group stage.
+This was essential in order for the Odds API to be called to find market odds for each upcoming group stage game.
   4. API from the Odds API, can be used for free to pull betting odds from any competitive sports game; odds pulled are from UK markets only

-Scripts Used:
+**Scripts Used:
-The repository consists of three separate scripts.
+**The repository consists of three separate scripts.

 Script 1:
 The first script initially reads the complete FIFA match dataset, altering the dates to be yearly and renaming some of the key column names to facilitate later analysis.
 It ensures that scores from matches are integers and then creates a new column called goal difference, a key feature of the newly developed ELO model.